A perfect blend of the past and the contemporary

 It now stands 185 metres tall, after the Space Tower was added in 1970.

-If heights are your thing, then catch the lift that takes just 30 seconds to transport you up to the observation deck, at around 100 metres above.
+If heights are your thing, catch the lift that takes just 30 seconds to transport you up to the observation deck, at around 100 metres above ground level.

 Mmmmm, apple pie and cream.